-While recording our previous podcast (AN: At the time of this writing, a discussion-based podcast was running), we’d been discussing things like causal loops and other time paradoxes, which spurred SurpriseEnema to mention The Lake House.
-Our curiosity was piqued, so Fern, doorXmouse, her partner and I decided to watch it for the first time.
+One evening, we’d been discussing things like causal loops and other time paradoxes, which spurred Ferny to mention The Lake House.
+Our curiosity was piqued, so Ferny, DM, her partner and I decided to watch it for the first time.
 Well, we did.
 We watched it.
 That is a thing that happened.

 I’m not here to talk about whether The Lake House is a good or bad movie as a whole.
 Is it a bad film?
 I don’t know.
 Maybe not.
 I certainly didn’t feel a strong negative reaction to it.
 By the end of the night, I didn’t regret having watched it.